-The National Welfare Coordination Centre was established to provide a 24 hour point of contact and information service for families of personnel deployed or in support of operations and designated exercises.
-Further information can be obtained by telephone on Freecall 1800 801 026 or visit their website at www.defence.gov.au/nwcc/
+The Defence Member and Family Helpline was established to provide a 24 hour point of contact and information service for families of personnel deployed or in support of operations and designated exercises.
+Further information can be obtained by telephone on 1800 801 026 or visit the National Welfare co-ordination centre's website https://defence.gov.au/members-families/Defence-Helpline.asp.